dennismathewjose/MovieRecommendationSystem/README.md

 Traditional systems rely on user ratings or metadata like genres or cast.
 This project enhances recommendation quality by analyzing the **narrative content** of movie plots using state-of-the-art NLP techniques.

+## Note
+- If the ipynb file is not properly visible in the gitHub, click on the provided link to [view the code](https://colab.research.google.com/drive/1KfUZMHvud7THHsON3lgw_zR8SKkBfPTj?usp=sharing)
 ---

 ## Features